|Hotels & hostels|

 Other Gaudi works in Barcelona include:

-> Casa Calvet - not open to public, but restaurant on ground floor
+Casa Calvet - not open to public, but has a restaurant on ground floor

-> Bellesguard/Casa Figueres manor house - not open to public
+Bellesguard/Casa Figueres manor house - partially open to public

 Twitter Barcelona events